Help to get back on your feet

 Bathing Clinics are designed to be a route into Occupational Therapy assessment for bathing and in the East of the county for equipment.

 Weymouth & Portland residents can attend the bathing clinic in Dorchester at the Mi-Life Greenwood Centre.

 At the point of referral to our service, if appropriate, the person is invited to be assessed at the Bathing Clinic.
 This is held fortnightly at the Mi-Life Greenwood Centre in Dorchester.

 If the person cannot attend the Bathing Clinic due to their mobility or health restrictions, then they are added to our waiting list.
 This is currently approximately 12 weeks, and it can be longer if more urgent referrals are received.

-British Red Cross offer a 'support at home service for patients following a stay in hospital'.
+British Red Cross offers a 'support at home service for patients following a stay in hospital'.
 The aim of the service is to provide short-term support to smooth the process of settling back into a normal routine at home and to enable people to regain their confidence and independence.
 The service is subject to staff and volunteers' availability and cannot be guaranteed.

 Referrals to wheelchair services are completed by the GP.